Kamloops - Glenfair Drive

 This site is a unique, 13.5-acre property located west of Peterson Creek in the Central Kamloops area.
 BC Housing owns nine residential buildings on this site.
 They were built in 1958 and 1982.
 For more than 60 years, Glenfair Seniors Housing has provided homes for many seniors and people living with different abilities on fixed incomes.

 The current buildings are aging and need extensive repairs.
-BC Housing plans to replace the older buildings with modern, high-quality, more resilient homes.
+BC Housing plans to replace the older buildings with modern, high-quality, and more resilient homes.
 An investment in new affordable housing will benefit the immediate neighbourhood as well as residents of Kamloops for generations to come.

 Plans are underway to rebuild the existing 80 affordable seniors' homes and add 260 additional homes to accommodate a variety of income levels.
 The result will be approximately 340 new affordable non-market and market rental homes across four buildings.
 Each building will be up to six storeys.
 BC Housing will continue to own the Glenfair property following redevelopment.